LibGDX

 libGDX is a free and open-source game-development application framework written in the Java programming language with some C and C++ components for performance dependent code.
 It allows for the development of desktop and mobile games by using the same code base.
-It is cross-platform, supporting Windows, Linux, Mac OS X, Android, iOS, BlackBerry and web browsers with WebGL support.
+It is cross-platform, supporting Windows, Linux, macOS, Android, iOS, BlackBerry and web browsers with WebGL support.

 History

 In the middle of 2009 Mario Zechner, the creator of libGDX, wanted to write Android games and started developing a framework called AFX (Android Effects) for this.
 When he found that deploying the changes from Desktop to Android device was cumbersome, he modified AFX to work on the Desktop as well, making it easier to test programs.
 This was the first step toward the game framework later known as libGDX.

 In March 2010 Zechner decided to open-source AFX, hosting it on Google Code under the GNU Lesser General Public License (LGPL).
 However, at the time he stated that "It's not the intention of the framework to be used for creating desktop games anyway", intending the framework to primarily target Android.
 In April, it got its first contributor.
+In October, Nathan Sweet joined and eventually became a top contributor, sharing the copyright.

 When Zechner created a Box2D JNI wrapper, this attracted more users and contributors because physics games were popular at the time.
 Many of the issues with Android were resolved because of this.

 Because many users suggested switching to a different license due to LGPL not being suitable for Android, libGDX changed its license to the Apache License 2.0 in July 2010, making it possible to use the framework in closed-source commercial games.
 The same month its phpBB forum was launched.

 Due to issues with Java Sound the audio desktop implementation switched to OpenAL in January 2011.
 Development of a small image manipulation library called Gdx2D was finished as well, which depends on the open source STB library.

 The rest of 2011 was spent adding a UI library and working on the basics of a 3D API.

 At the start of 2012 Zechner created a small helper library called gdx-jnigen for easing the development of JNI bindings.
 This made it possible for the gdx-audio and gdx-freetype extensions to be developed over the following months.